McDonald's, Tyson Foods drop farm after videotape shows animal cruelty

 The videotape, which was unveiled by Mercy For Animals at a news conference in Los Angeles, depicts gruesome animal cruelty toward the birds at what the group said was T&S Farm in Dukedom, Tennessee, which was under contract to Tyson Foods (TSN.N).

-Tyson supplies chicken to McDonald’s (MCD.N), the world’s biggest fast-food chain, for its McNuggets.
+Tyson supplies chicken meat to McDonald’s (MCD.N), the world’s biggest fast-food chain, for its McNuggets.

-“Animal well-being is a priority at our company and we will not tolerate the unacceptable animal treatment shown in this video,” Tyson spokesman Worth Sparkman said.
+“Animal well-being is a priority at our company and we will not tolerate the unacceptable animal treatment shown in this video,” Tyson spokesman Worth Sparkman said in a written statement.

 “Members of our animal well-being team are investigating, however, based on what we currently know, we are terminating the farmer’s contract to grow chickens for us,” said Sparkman, adding there were currently no chickens on the farm.